The Maid’s Room

 Features: Our smallest guest room, the Maid’s Room has a queen bed, two marble-topped bedside tables, and a large tiered dresser with mirror from the 1880s.
 There’s a small internet-connected HDTV with access to Netflix and basic cable networks.
 There are a few early- and mid-20th-century books between industrial-style crank bookends, and an Edison bulb lamp.
 The room has the home’s original fir floors and trim.
 Although the dresser has plenty of available drawers, there's no wardrobe for hanging clothes.
 The bathroom one door down isn't connected directly to the bedroom and must be accessed through the hallway.
 It’s large – nearly 95 sq ft/9 sq m – and has a huge clawfoot tub with shower, original 19th-century porcelain sink, oversize toilet, exposed brick chimney, reproduction light fixtures, heated tile floor, and clothes washer and dryer.
 The trim in the bathroom is currently under restoration.
 Because bathroom access is through the hall, soundproofing on the second floor is minimal, and the fact that the bathroom is shared, the Maid’s Room is perhaps our least private guest room.
 However, it usually has our lowest nightly rate.

-Groups: The Maid’s Room can be paired with the Nursery Room across the hall to create a two-room suite suitable for four or five guests.
-The Nursery is a queen room with pine furniture, a seating area, large television with Roku, and three large east-facing bay windows.
+Groups: The Maid’s Room can be paired with the Writing Room across the hall to create a two-room suite suitable for four or five guests.
+The Writing Room is a queen room with pine furniture, a writing desk, an internet-connected television, and three large east-facing bay windows.

 Light: The windows in the Maid’s Room face east and north, and get good sunlight first thing in the morning.
 The sun moves to the other side of the house during the middle of the day, but sunset brings back direct light in the evening.
-The room overlooks a small brick courtyard on the side of the house – usually lit with bistro lights – and a grassy meadow at the back frequented by deer in the mornings and evenings.
+The room overlooks a grassy meadow at the back frequented by deer in the mornings and evenings.
 The east window has views to the uphill portion of the neighborhood.
 It’s possible to see the edge of Mount Moriah Cemetery, where Calamity Jane and Wild Bill Hickok are buried.
 The original windows were removed during a renovation in the 1970s, but they were restored to their original grand Victorian size in 2017.